-When it comes to getting x-rays, a routine operation, or have had something major be it surgery, it is no different for pets.
-It can be stressful and daunting as there is no one thing that you have to follow as a pet owner.
+Surgery, x-rays and routine operations can be a stressful time for humans.
+When our pets need these treatments it is no different.
+Much like a human, pets need special post-surgery care.
 The vet will give you a lot of advice and information about how to care for post-surgery to help them recover.
-We have worked on putting down the basics of what you need to know and some additional care notes for pets after surgery and post-injuries.
+We have worked on putting together the basics of what you need to know and some additional care recommendations for pets after surgery and post-injuries.
 As a pet owner, a good deal of this will fall into your lap, and it is best to be as prepared as possible if the need arises.

 Care for your Pets after surgery: